What is Forecasting?

 - projecting delivery for running campaigns and goals.

 The first two uses are available through the Planner and are discussed in the following sections.
-For the last use, refer to Progress Bar with Projected Delivery.
-For an overview of the Pulse distribution engine, refer to Pulse Distribution Engine.
+For the last use, see Progress Bar with Projected Delivery.
+For an overview of the Pulse distribution engine, see Pulse Distribution Engine.

 Simulation and Engine Details